 If you’re a fan of spicy sweet potatoes, you’re going to love these spiced roasted carrots.
 You’ll make them in the same way as the regular roasted carrots, but toss in a hefty amount of chili powder and ground cinnamon with the olive oil and salt.
 Those two spices might sound like an unlikely pairing, but work so well with the sweet and savory carrots.

 I offered a range for chili powder so you can control the spice level.
-You could serve these with hearty Mexican dish, like enchiladas.
+You could serve these with hearty Mexican dishes, such as enchiladas.
 I also incorporated these into a Moroccan-ish salad in my cookbook (page 62).

 3) Honey Butter Roasted Carrots

 If you aren’t sold on roasted carrots yet, these honey butter carrots will convert you.
-These are basic roasted carrots, tossed in a super simple honey-butter sauce that you can make on the stove in under 5 minutes.
+They’re sweet and salty and irresistibly buttery.

 Got extra carrots?
 Here are a few more of my favorite carrots recipe: